bk-007/bio-site/README.md

-# Hello!
-I'm Bryce.
+# Hey I'm Bryce!
+Thanks for Stopping By!
 <br>This was for my first site.
 I use it to experiment with different AI models and web tech.
 It changes often and I almost never save pics or anything so like RIP.
-<br> ### Below is a list of some of the stuff I've used or learned a bit to make this masterpiece:
+<br>Below is a list of some of the stuff I've used or learned a bit to make this masterpiece:
 <br>- ChatGPT
 <br>- Gemini
 <br>- HTML